TREEcg/ngsi-ldes/README.md

 You can test a full setup with Scorpio using Docker compose:
 ```
+docker build -t reverseproxy -f Dockerfile-nginx-alpine .
 docker-compose -f scorpio-aaio.yml up
 ```
+Dockerfile-nginx-alpine generates a reverse proxy that will be used on top of the NGSI-LD broker and NGSI-LDES allowing HTTP caching.
 Note that the environment variables are configurable inside this yaml file.
-Go to `http://localhost:3001` to have a DCAT overview of LDESs.
+Go to `http://localhost:8081` to access the NGSI-LDES DCAT overview through the reverse proxy.